dubs3c/SLAE/assignment_4/README.md

 $
 ```

-That's it, happy hacking :)
+That's it, we have created a simple encoder for automatically changing the signature of our shellcode.

 ---
 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: